 Snow Load and Structural Performance

-The City of South Lake Tahoe's building checklist specifies a 150 psf ground snow load — among the heaviest design requirements in the continental U.S. ICF's reinforced concrete core provides structural rigidity that wood framing cannot match without significant additional engineering.
+The City of South Lake Tahoe's building checklist specifies a 150 psf ground snow load — among the heaviest design requirements in the continental U.S. CMU and poured concrete provide structural rigidity that wood framing cannot match without significant additional engineering, and that foam-core ICF approximates only because of the concrete core the foam encases.
+With CMU and poured concrete, the structural mass is the wall itself — no reliance on a foam carrier system.

-ICF also resists moisture infiltration and freeze-thaw degradation.
+All three preferred systems resist moisture infiltration and freeze-thaw degradation.
 In an alpine climate where walls are subjected to repeated freeze-thaw cycles across decades, this is a meaningful long-term maintenance advantage.
+CMU and poured concrete, in particular, have documented service lives exceeding 75 to 100 years in comparable alpine environments without the dimensional instability concerns that standard EPS foam introduces over time.

 Energy Performance at High Altitude

-That structural durability pairs with another performance advantage: energy efficiency.
+Structural durability pairs with another performance advantage: energy efficiency.
 South Lake Tahoe sits in CEC Climate Zone 16, which carries strict Title 24 energy code compliance requirements.
-ORNL research on a NAHB side-by-side study found ICF homes used approximately 20% less energy than conventionally framed homes, with thermal mass accounting for roughly 11% of that difference beyond R-value alone.
+ORNL research on a NAHB side-by-side study found concrete wall homes used approximately 20% less energy than conventionally framed homes, with thermal mass accounting for roughly 11% of that difference beyond R-value alone.

-At 6,237 feet elevation, where temperature differentials between winter and summer are extreme, ICF's thermal mass reduces peak heating and cooling loads — meaning smaller HVAC systems, lower installed costs, and utility bills that stay lower year over year.
+At 6,237 feet elevation, where temperature differentials between winter and summer are extreme, the thermal mass of CMU, poured concrete, and ICCF reduces peak heating and cooling loads — meaning smaller HVAC systems, lower installed costs, and utility bills that stay lower year over year.

 Insurance Considerations